Hot Snow (film): Plot

 In December 1942, Red Army personnel gather at a train station to prepare for deployment.
 Despite freezing temperatures and months of bad news, spirits are high.
 Someone pulls out a guitar and everyone joins in song.
 Celebrations are interrupted by incoming Stukas.
 Soldiers scatter and run for cover as the Germans open fire.
 During the Second World War, the soldiers of a Red Army anti-tank gun battery face the onslaught of General von Manstein's armored divisions trying to relieve the besieged 6th Army in Stalingrad.
 Eventually only seven of them survive, but the German tank breakthrough is stopped, and in the final episode General Lieutenant Bessonov (Georgiy Zhzhonov) awards each of the survivors with the Order of Red Banner saying: "Thank you for tanks knocked out.
 That's all I can do... personally".

 Production

 The film is an adaptation of Yuri Bondarev's eponymous 1969 novel, which was itself based on Bondarev's own wartime experience as a battery commander in Stalingrad.

 In 2013, it was restored by Mosfilm.

 Reception

 Hot Snow was viewed by 22.9 million people, but failed to secure any nominations or awards.
+It was viewed by 373,000 people in the Polish People's Republic.